RoCA: Robust Cross-Domain End-to-End Autonomous Driving: Experiments

 \subsection{Cross-City Evaluation}

-In this experiment, we transfer models from a source city to a target city to evaluate cross-domain performance.
-The base E2E model and our proposed \ours module are first trained on the source domain.
-In the target domain, we evaluate both zero-shot performance (\ie no adaption) and performance after adaptation.
-Specifically, we compare the baseline model, \ours with source-only training regularization, as well as adaptation approaches with and without ground-truth labels.

-Table~\ref{tab:boston_singapore} summarizes the performance comparison.
-When performing zero-shot inference in the target city without any adaptation, \ours has more robust performance as compared to the baseline.
-For instance, in the case of using VAD-T as the baseline and running Boston-trained models in Singapore, the collision rate of \ours is less than half of that of VAD-T (0.211\% vs. 0.430\%).

-In the case of adaptation, when ground-truth is available, \ours significantly outperforms direct finetuning across all metrics.
-For example, on the Boston~$\rightarrow$~Singapore transfer using SparseDrive, \ours reduces the L2 error from 0.544~m to 0.492~m and the collision rate from 0.114\% to 0.096\%.
-This setting provides the fairest comparison, as both approaches utilize ground-truth supervision, and \ours achieves superior results.
-Even in the unsupervised setting, \ours still outperforms direct finetuning in most cases, highlighting its strong domain adaptation capability and the benefit of our probabilistic GP-based modeling.
+Table~\ref{tab:boston_singapore} summarizes the results of transferring models across cities for evaluating cross-domain performance.
+When performing zero-shot inference in the target city without adaptation, \ours performs more robustly as compared to the baseline.
+For instance, using VAD-Tiny as the baseline and running Boston-trained models in Singapore, the collision rate of \ours is less than half of VAD-Tiny (0.211\% vs. 0.430\%).
+When adapting with ground truth, \ours significantly outperforms direct finetuning across all metrics.
+For example, on Boston~$\rightarrow$~Singapore transfer using SparseDrive, \ours reduces L2 error from 0.55~m to 0.49~m and collision rate from 0.12\% to 0.09\%.
+This setting provides the fairest comparison, as both approaches utilize ground-truth supervision.
+Even when unsupervised, \ours still outperforms direct finetuning with ground truth in most cases, highlighting its strong domain adaptation capability and the benefit of our probabilistic modeling. \